Doctor-Venom/git_practice/README.md

-This repository contains all codes i write while i am learning programming.
+This repository for all my practice coding.